2026 Platform Comparison

 CategoryLevy FleetsBYKKOGo X

-Starting Price$250/moContact for pricingNo upfront cost for partners
+Starting Price$250/moContact for pricingNo upfront cost to hosts (revenue share undisclosed)

-Pricing ModelRevenue share, per-vehicle, or self-managed — your choiceFranchise / hardware + platform bundleUndisclosed revenue share with venue partners; riders pay per-ride
+Pricing ModelRevenue share, per-vehicle, or self-managed — your choiceFranchise / hardware + platform bundleUndisclosed revenue share with venue hosts; riders pay per-ride, no software sold to operators

 Feature GatingNone — full features on every planVaries by tierVaries by tier